ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/distinct.dotnet.markdown

 ### Performance Cost and an Alternative Approach

-Please keep in mind that this operation might not be efficient for large sets of data due to the need to scan all of the index results in order to find all the unique values.
+Please keep in mind that `Distinct()` might not be efficient for large sets of data due to the need to scan all of the index results in order to find all the unique values.

-The same result might be achieved by creating a [Map-Reduce](../../indexes/map-reduce-indexes) index that aggregates data by the field where you want a distinct value.
+You can also ensure that queries do not count duplicate items by creating a [Map-Reduce](../../indexes/map-reduce-indexes) index that aggregates data by the field where you want a distinct value.
 [Indexes](../../indexes/creating-and-deploying) need to process entire datasets just once, after which they only process any new data.
 Queries process all of the data assigned to them each time they are activated.